eclipse/mosaic.website/content/tutorials/tiergarten_communication/_index.md

 During the initialization procedure of communicating applications, the communication modules (WLANModule or CellModule) need to be activated.
-For example, activating the WLAN module can be achieved with the following code snipped:
+For example, activating the WLAN module can be achieved with the following code snippet:

 ```java
 @Override